Report on Government Services 2023

 ‘Student outcomes (national testing)’ is an indicator of governments’ objective that Australian schooling aims for all young Australians to become successful lifelong learners, confident and creative individuals, and active and informed members of the community.

 ‘Student outcomes (national testing)’ is defined by two measures drawn from the National Assessment Program — Literacy and Numeracy (NAPLAN) and National Assessment Program (NAP) sample assessments:

 - National Assessment Program — Literacy and Numeracy (NAPLAN): NAPLAN testing is undertaken by students in years 3, 5, 7 and 9.
 Measures are reported for the proportion of students at or above the national minimum standard in NAPLAN testing and mean scale score for reading, numeracy and writing.

-- From 2018, NAPLAN has been transitioning from pen and paper tests to online testing.
-For the 2018 transition year, the online test results were equated with the pen and paper tests.
-Results for both the tests are reported on the same NAPLAN assessment scale and so should be comparable with previous years.
+- NAPLAN was fully administered online for the first time in 2022.
+The transition from traditional paper-based testing to online adaptive testing took place from 2018 to 2021.
+The objective of moving NAPLAN online was to deliver better, more precise and more engaging assessments for schools and students.
+During transition years, online test results were equated with the paper tests.
+Results for both the tests were reported on the same NAPLAN assessment scale and are comparable with previous years.

 - NAP Sample assessments: NAP national sample assessments are undertaken by students in year 6 and 10, on a triennial, rotating basis.
 Measures are reported for the proportion of students at or above the proficient standard in NAP assessments and mean scale score for Civics and citizenship literacy, Science literacy (testing undertaken by year 6 students only for all jurisdictions) and Information and communication technologies (ICT) literacy.